tushaaaarr/Natural_Language-Processing-Projects/README.md

 # Natural_Language-Processing-Projects
 Binary classification Machine Learning Projects (We are using NLTK library for Text Processing )
+NLP, or natural language processing is a field concerned with the ability to understand, analyze, manipulate and potentially generate human language.

 Text Processing
  1.Removing Punctuations
  2.Removing Stopwords